mdfleming3/mdfleming3.github.io/_posts/2020-07-29-streamline-your-content-marketing-strategy-with-the-three-stage-lifecycle.md

 ![Three Stage Content Marketing Lifecycle - Content Focused]({{ site.baseurl }}/assets/content-focused.png)

 Content marketing is a marathon, not a sprint.
-With only a finite amount of time to meet deadlines, marketers must properly pace themselves.
+With only a finite amount of time to meet deadlines, marketers must pace themselves properly.
 As so, the content marketing lifecycle allows marketers to adjust the time allocated to each project to best address project needs and challenges.

 For example, if a team anticipates a heavy content revision process, it may be wise to allocate more time to the content creation stage (as noted above).
 As we will dig into deeper in the next section, the size of each stage can be highly tailored to the scope of the project.